 The definition also allows the development of other clean energy-enabling technologies like energy efficiency, demand response, and energy storage.
 These enabling technologies can help bridge the gap between when renewable energy is generated and when it is consumed.

-Nearly two dozen Utah communities adopted resolutions in 2019 to achieve net-100% renewable electricity by 2030 and thus became eligible to participate in the Utah Renewable Energy program.
-The deadline for these communities to sign the Governance Agreement and formally join the Community Renewable Energy Agency (CREA) closed on May 31, 2022.
-Of the 23 eligible communities, 18 joined the Agency before the deadline.
+Nearly two dozen Utah communities adopted resolutions in 2019 to achieve net-100% renewable electricity by 2030 and thus became eligible to participate in a community renewable energy program.
+Of the 23 eligible communities, 18 formally joined Utah Renewable Communities (URC) in 2022.

 Frequently Asked Questions (FAQs)